kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/calculus.md

 $$f'(x) = a'(x)b(x) + b'(x)a(x)$$

-The derivative of nested function is
+The derivative of a nested function is

 $$f(x) = a(b(x))$$